NuevoFoundation/workshops/content/english/java-basics/activity-6.md

 ### 1. Creating a Class!
 Java is an object-oriented programming language, and in Java everything is associated with an <b>object</b> and a <b>class</b> (the blueprint for the object).

-For starters, the line of code that we used to print statements from activity 1 is a method call from a class!
+For starters, the line of code that we used to print statements from activity 1 is activity a method call from a predefined class `System`!
 ```java
 System.out.println("Hello World");
 ```